towoe/heichips25-ppwm/README.md

-# HeiChips 2025 Hackathon Template
+# HeiChips 2025 Programmable PWM

 This repository is the submission template for the HeiChips 2025 Hackathon.